wp-plugins/gwolle-gb/readme.txt

 * Bring Import and Uninstall back, this time in separate admin pages.
 * Bring Frontend Widget and Dashboard Widget back.
 * Redo Settings page with tabs for separate parts.
-* Add an RSS Feed.
+* Add an RSS Feed for Guestbook Entries.

 If you have a feature request please use the forum on WordPress.org.
-I may add it to the list then.
+It may be added to the list then.

 The following list is from the original author.